woudc/woudc-data-registry/migration/bps/README.md

 # Run contents of config file
 . foo.env
 ```
-# Table and Elasticsearch Initialization
+# Table and Elasticsearch initialization
 The `woudc-data-registry admin registry setup` command generates tables within the WOUDC Data Registry
 psql database specified in the config (.yml) file.
 The tables are all empty
 at the moment and will be filled during the migration and data ingest steps.